millionsouls/zny-airspace/README.md

 ### Searching
 Search will find string matches for either file names, or airports/specific positions.
 IE: Typing `JFK` will pull up all Kennedy files, and `FQM3` will only show the FQM3 arrival.
 ### URL Linking
 Selected `sectors`, `procedures`, and `videomaps` will generate a unique URL that can be shared and loaded to the specific configuration.
-Please note toggling individual positions for a `sector` will not reflect changes in the URL. <b>However, this feature is builtin to the code..</b>
+Individual position selections in a sector file will also be reflected in the URL.
 ### Feature Info
 Additional information pertaining to a sector's airspace or notes on a procedure will appear when hovered over.
 Airspace limits for `sectors` are also displayed.